Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 For example:

-1. I go to office daily.
+1. I go to the office daily.

 2. He studies regularly.